 On the verge of collapse, a replant of the West Plains Community Adventist Church took place on March 6, 2021.
 The church began meeting in person again in a former Airway Heights fitness center.
 It is a beautiful, 7,500-square-foot facility, perfect for replanting the church, conducting evangelistic meetings and other community outreach programs.

 The church wanted to hold evangelistic meetings but there weren't funds available.
-Yet, there was a strong sense of conviction that if God was indeed leading and would provide the funding needed.
-Spokane Countryside Adventist Church and Davenport Adventist Church, sister churches in the district, voted to support the meetings financially.
+Yet, there was a strong sense of conviction that God was indeed leading and would provide the funding needed.
+Spokane Countryside Church and Davenport Church, sister churches in the district, voted to support the meetings financially.
 Additionally, individuals to donated funds for the meetings.
 In total, more than $21,000 came in for the evangelistic series, which allowed for extensive advertising of the meetings.
 Airway Heights and other nearby communities were blanketed with flyers, newspaper ads, TV spots, yard signs, posters and banners announcing the meetings.
 The donations also provided the funding for Bibles, notebooks and other literature needed for the meetings.